 - Kareen Laton (Treasurer), Director of Marketing and Business Development, Caravel Management LLC

-- Jeannette LoVetri, Director of The Voice Workshop
+- Jeannette LoVetri (Secretary), Director of The Voice Workshop

 - LaFrae Sci, Composer, Drummer, Educator

-- Eli Yamin (President), Artistic Director and Founding Board President
+- Eli Yamin (Artistic Director), Pianist, Composer, Educator and Founding Board President

 Phil Bertelsen is an Emmy and Peabody award winning filmmaker who works in fiction and non-fiction.
 His feature film and documentary work represents a range of stories—from contemporary to historical.
 Most recently, Bertelsen has contributed to series’ hosted by Harvard scholar Dr. Henry Louis Gates Jr. for PBS.
 There, he produced and directed episodes for the award winning history series Many Rivers to Cross-The African Americans, as well as Finding Your Roots.
 Currently airing on public television, it traces the ancestral genealogy of celebrated Americans.
 Phil has served on the Advisory Board of The Jazz Drama Program for many years and filmed the first Jazz Drama, “When Malindy Swings” in 1999.